 Generate index terms using the Scroll Indexterm macro

 Firstly, insert the Scroll Indexterm macro in front of a term you want to index on your Confluence page.
 Then, edit the macro, and define the specific index parameters (see below).

 The title as displayed in the index for the topic that is created by this macro.
-You can enter a keyword in the Title field and this will be displayed in a list when multiple link targets for a keyword are available.
+You can enter a keyword in the Title field and this will be displayed in a list when multiple link targets for a keyword are available (for context-sensitive help).

 Add an index to your export template